 - Complex & dynamic local, regional and national politics.

-The opportunity - to improve the social and environmental well-being of the local population by developing an economy that utilises the waste resources that it currently discards to transform into products and services.
+- To improve the social and environmental well-being of the local population by developing an economy that utilises the waste resources that it currently discards to transform into products and services.

 - To use capital investment already identified for social investment.